 - MMR (Measles, Mumps, Rubella)

 - Pertussis (Whooping Cough)

 - Tetanus

 - Diphtheria

 - Hepatitis B

 - Varicella

+- COVID-19 (Nova Scotia placements only)

 Students must also submit:

 • Proof of a negative result on a two-step TB test

 Students are responsible for the cost of vaccines.
 Timing is everything - Start Early.
 Some vaccines often require several doses which may take several weeks to complete the process.